US Avignon Le Pontet 84 Rugby: 1989 clash with FFRXIII

 The club was the dominant force again during the 1988-89 campaign, but their consecutive losses in that season's championship and Coupe de France finals were marred by a string of on-field incidents and objections to the federation's ensuing disciplinary actions.
 To protest what it saw as institutional bias, the team decided to boycott the European Club Challenge, a new competition pitting the French champion (Le Pontet had qualified by virtue of their previous year's title) against British champion Widnes RLFC for the right to challenge the Australian Rugby League champions in the inaugural World Club Challenge, on two days notice.
 As a result, the French federation suspended the club for twelve months, and its leadership was banned from the sport.
 In retaliation, the rugby league team ceased its activities and merged with the rugby union section of US Le Pontet.

 The rekindled union team was soon promoted from 3rd Division to 2nd Division in 1990, and again to 1st Division in 1992.
-However, the club imploded from the resulting financial strain before it could even finish its fist season at that level, and had to restart in the lowly Division d'Honneur.
+However, the club imploded from the resulting financial strain before it could even finish its first season at that level, and had to restart in the lowly Division d'Honneur.